Welcome to ClearView Baptist Church

 Section 3.
 Personnel Committee

-Section 5.
+Section 4.
 Finance Committee

-The Finance Committee will be responsible to the church for supervising, approving and assessing all areas of church finance.
+The Finance Committee will be responsible to the Church for supervising, approving and assessing all areas of Church finance.
 The Finance Committee will work with the Church Administrator on an ongoing basis to achieve these objectives.
-The committee will participate in the process of developing a budget for church approval each year and lead the church in stewardship education.
-The minimum number serving on this committee will be nine (9) members.
-The Church Administrator, or his or her designee, will serve as staff liaison to the Finance Committee.
+The committee will participate in the process of developing a budget for approval by the Church Council who will then recommend the budget to the Church for approval each year and lead the Church in stewardship education.
+The committee will be responsible for establishing policies and procedures for a scholarship fund for members of ClearView Baptist Church.
+They will interview and recommend persons to receive these scholarships.

 Section 6.
-Scholarship Committee
+Facilities and Risk Management Committee

 Section 7.
-Impact Missions Committee
+ClearView Prep Preschool Committee

-IV.
-MINISTRY ORGANIZATIONS AND TEAMS Section 1.
-Sunday School/Small Group
+1. MINISTRY ORGANIZATIONS AND TEAMS

 Section 1.
 Sunday School/Small Group